1. The Painting

 “The sense of renewal or of becoming is felt in the picture as a whole: in the sun's clear spherical penetration of the mist, in its dappled reflections which pull it forward, in the billowing smokestacks on the left and that side's contrast with the right”.

-As well as painting a sunrise, a typical subject for landscape painters, Monet also chose to capture some of hope and energy surging through France during the 1870s thanks to determined post-war efforts.
-The result is that ‘Impression, Sunrise’ forms a
+As well as painting a sunrise, a typical subject for landscape painters, Monet also chose to capture the hope and energy surging through France during the 1870s thanks to its determined post-war efforts.
+The result is that ‘Impression, Sunrise’ forms:

 6. Changing Perspectives on Impression: Sunrise

 Over the years, ‘Impression, Sunrise’ was given numerous different names by writers and archivists.